 The foundation is exempt from income taxes under IRS rules.
-However, is required to pay a 2 percent excise tax on net investment income, which can be reduced to 1 percent if certain criteria are met.
-Net investment income includes interest, dividends, net realized capital gains and other investment income, minus expenses for managing investments.
+However, the foundation is required to pay a 2 percent excise tax on net investment income, which can be reduced to 1 percent if certain spending criteria are met (discussed below).
+Net investment income includes interest, dividends, net realized capital gains, and other investment income, minus expenses for managing investments.
 The net investment income figure used in this calculation is shown on Page 1, Part I, line 27b, column (b).
-The 2011 net investment income was $197,354,648, which resulted in an excise tax of $3,947,093 as shown on Page 4, Part VI, line 5 of the 990-PF.
+The 2013 net investment income was $186,730,051.
+In 2013, a 2 percent excise tax rate resulted in tax of $3,734,601 as shown on Page 4, Part VI, line 5 of the 990-PF.

 Why do some foundations pay 1 percent in excise taxes and others pay 2 percent?

 A foundation may reduce its excise tax rate from 2 percent to 1 percent if it disburses an amount above its required minimum distribution amount.
-In 2011, the foundation needed to distribute $168,219,406 (Page 3, Part V, line7) to qualify for the lower rate, which it did not qualify for by only distributing $155,843,928 (Page 3, Part V, line 8).
+In 2013, the Foundation needed to distribute $178,790,737 (Page 3, Part V, line 7) to qualify for the lower rate, however, it only distributed $162,742,127 (Page 3, Part V, line 8).